 Heterotopia is based on the concept of utopia.

-The Greek ‘u’ bit at the beginning of utopia means ‘not’.
+- The Greek ‘u’ bit at the beginning of utopia means ‘not’.

-The ‘topia’ part means ‘place’.
+- The ‘topia’ part means ‘place’.

 The word heterotopia has only been around since 1967, thanks to Michel Foucault, who was giving a lecture to students of architecture at the time.

 The sorry truth is, Foucault made this word up, explained it a bit, and then left it alone.
-Maybe he confused his own self.
+At least he wasn’t making any puns.
+Maybe he confused his own self as he was explaining it.
 BUT he said just enough to make a lot of us want to know more, and others have said a lot since.
-Others have picked up the word and ran with it.
+Some have picked up the word and ran with it.

 Let’s look at the concept of heterotopia from a perspective I can sink my teeth into — children’s literature.